slipstream/SlipStreamDocumentation/docs/advanced_tutorial/appendix.rst

    PuTTyGen Key

-You may want to download and configure ``paegent.exe`` with your private key to avoid having to specify the private key for each session.
+You may want to download and configure ``pagent.exe`` with your private key to avoid having to specify the private key for each session.
 See the PuTTy documentation for how to do this.